Before You Throw Out "Expired" Tests: Check to see if your COVID-19 tests' expiration dates have been extended.

-If you need a COVID-19 test, the resources below are available.
+Need a COVID-19 test right away?
+The resources below are available.

 At-Home Tests at Retailers and Pharmacies

 At-home tests are available for sale around the U.S. Check with local retailers and pharmacies to see where at-home tests are available.

 If you have health insurance through an employer, the Marketplace, Medicare, or Medicaid, your insurance will pay for 8 at-home tests each month for each person on your plan.